Dr. Bin Guo (郭斌)

 1) Master’s Students at Trent University

-If you want to apply the course-based program like Big Data, you can directly apply without a supervisor.
+If you want to apply for course-based programs like Big Data, you can directly apply without a supervisor.

 I am seeking highly motivated and dedicated Master’s students (thesis-based computer science stream) starting from Winter 2024.
-Before connecting with me, you must satisfy the basic requirement of our department, e.g, minimum GPA 77% in last 10 credits and IELTS 6.5 with no band below 6.0.
+Before connecting with me, you must satisfy the basic requirement of our department, a minimum GPA of 77% in the last 2 years or the last 10 credits; international students must have IELTS 6.5 with no band below 6.0.

 Prospective candidates should have a background in data structure and algorithms (especially on graphs), parallel computing, and C/C++ programming experience.
-If you do not have such a background or your major is not computer science, it does not matter; we still can talk and make a good research plan.
+If you do not have such a background or your major is not computer science but already worked in the IT area for many years, it does not matter; we still can talk and make a good research plan.
 During your master’s studies, you will do experiments (mostly C++ programming) and finish a thesis.
 You will have the opportunity to work closely with me and collaborate with our team members.

-For the coming years, I am sure that our AMOD program will provide a fixed amount of funding for thesis-based master’s students as the following table.
+For the coming years, I am sure that our thesis-based Computer Science MSc will provide a fixed amount of funding for thesis-based master’s students as the following table.

 Research Fellowship Award